atuttle/semaphore/README.md

 ### Flag Rule Types

-- `%` "Percentage": A random % of users are in the active segment
+- `%` "Percentage": X% of users are selected at random to have the feature enabled.
-- `filter` "Filter": You specify an attribute from the userAttributes object, and a comparison value and operator, and anyone who passes the comparison is in the active segment (flag is ON for them)
+- `filter` "Filter": You specify an `attribute` from the userAttributes object, the `operator` and a `comparator` (comparison value), and anyone who passes the comparison is in the active segment (flag is ON for them)
 - `nobody`: Flag is OFF for all users
 - `everybody`: Flag is ON for all users
 - More TBD?
 If you have ideas, [hit me up!](https://github.com/atuttle/semaphore/issues)